elmerohueso/FamilyChores/USER_GUIDE.md

 ### Best Practices

-1. **Regular Reviews**: Check transaction history weekly to ensure accuracy
+1. **Regular Reviews**: Check action history weekly to ensure accuracy
 2. **Clear Communication**: Explain the system to all family members
 3. **Consistency**: Apply rules consistently to all kids
 4. **Celebrate Success**: Acknowledge when kids complete chores and earn rewards